-“How to develop an app like Uber?” or “I want an app like Airbnb” - we get these questions and requests all the time.
-While we recommend our clients not to copy an international business, there are valid ideas when the startup wants to offer a similar business in the country where there are no such providers.
+“How to develop an app like Uber?” or “I want an app like Airbnb” – we get these questions and requests all the time.
+While we recommend our clients not to copy an international business, there are valid ideas when the startup wants to offer a similar business in a country where there are no such providers.

 What is the most common trap entrepreneurs fall into when attempting to create a “like” app?
 Oftentimes, it’s too easy to underestimate just how much it costs to create a mobile app like Facebook, for example.
-The temptation lies in seeing the front end - the tip of the iceberg - and think “Oh, it’s so easy.
+The temptation lies in seeing the front end – the tip of the iceberg – and thinking “Oh, it’s so easy.
 I’ll create my own.”

 As a result, when the client gets the development estimation – with costs and hours required – it’s easy to get confused.
 Since everyone understands the idea of “like Facebook” differently, some iOS and Android developers might estimate the cost of a social media network creation as something that would take 4 months and $10K (thinking about the white-label solutions, which don’t require much coding and minor adjustments).
 At the same time, other developers might do reverse-engineering on Facebook and create an estimation for a minimum of 1 year for the MVP, costing $500K+.
 How do you choose a development partner in such a case?

 In this article, we’ll focus on the things you should consider in case you’d like to develop your mobile app and the answers to such questions as:

 How Much Does iOS and Android App Development Cost?

 If you meet a person at a conference or elsewhere, who would be able to answer that question right away: don’t trust your development to his company.